JulianMerder/Thresholds-for-ecological-responses-to-global-change-do-not-emerge-from-empirical-data-code/README.md

 - name_blue .._cyan.._darkblue.._green: give names for point levels

-(all other functions within this repository are subroutines of the functions shown above for a better traceability of the code structure and comprehension of the algorithm)
+(all other functions within this repository are subroutines of the functions shown above for a better traceability of the code structure and eased comprehension of the algorithm)